kyledrake/coinpunk/docs/install-ubuntu.md

 ## Installing Coinpunk

-Now you will need to clone Coinpunk:
+Now you will need to clone Coinpunk and checkout the current version:

     git clone https://github.com/kyledrake/coinpunk.git
     cd coinpunk
+    git checkout 0.0.3

 Copy the `config.yml.template` to `config.yml`:

     cp config.yml.template config.yml

 Now you will need to edit config.yml using `vi`, `nano` or a similar editor.
 Provide a random alpha-numeric value for `session_secret`, create a unique username and password for `bitcoind_rpcuser` and `bitcoind_rpcpassword`, and optionally add `bitcoind_rpchost` if you plan to access bitcoind from a different (non-localhost) server.

 Your `config.yml` should look something this (with an optional `development` and `test` config if you're doing non-production work):